olonok69/Nim_LlamaIndex/Readme.md

 https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct

+#### Note.
+You need to get access to this model before use.
+In HugginFace Hub request access to Meta

 # Install
 Before Start , you need to have installed Anaconda, Miniconda or other environments manager tool, Vscode and docker Desktop.
 If you plan to use a GPU in your docker Install Nvidia Container Toolkit (See https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 I am working in a Debian Distro under WSL 2 , host Windows 11